danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 pod DeckKit
 ```

+You can also clone the repository and build the library locally.

 ## About this documentation

-The online documentation is currently iOS only.
+The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.